n64decomp/perfect_dark/README.md

 ## Status

 Currently only 32-bit platforms are supported, namely x86 Windows and Linux.
+Note that 32-bit binaries will still work on 64-bit versions of those platforms, though you might have to install some additional libraries.

 The game is in a somewhat functional but probably unstable state.
 There are major graphical issues, minor audio issues and possibly other issues.